How to Conduct an Interview that Leads to Strong Hires

 To be a successful professional, it is pivotal to set personal goals, in addition to meeting an employer’s metrics.
 Some of these goals could include reaching sales quotas, passing industry exams and completing projects.

 In your interview process, it is essential that you ask goal-related questions that will show you how the person could add or detract value from your business.
 Ask candidates to provide examples of how they have set and completed goals.
 Inquire about how they took steps to overcome setbacks.
 By doing this, you’ll likely be able to envision how they could be an asset to your team.

-Inquire About Company Culture
+4. Inquire About Ideal Company Culture

 When you meet with applicants, it is crucial that you determine whether they’d fit in with your current staff.
 When employees work well with their peers, you’ll likely see that their quality of work is elevated.
 So, when going through the hiring process, you should aim to select an individual who will complement your staff.